-- 1. Scope: This Section governs the appointment of LPIs and the administration of these Rulesthis rule in unorganized portions of the State of Maine where there is no local form of government. - 2.
-LPI appointment: The Department willshall appoint LPIs in the unorganized areas, pursuant to 22 M.R.S.MRS § 42(3-B).
+- 1. Scope: This Section governs the appointment of LPIs and the administration of this rule in unorganized portions of the State of Maine where there is no local form of government. - 2.
+LPI appointment: The Department will appoint LPIs in the unorganized areas, pursuant to 22 MRS § 42(3-B).
 The appointed LPI is responsible for performing all the administrative and enforcement duties prescribed in this Section. - 3.
-Lack of LPI: If an LPI has not been appointed, the following procedure is followed must be utilized: - (a.)
-Permit issuance: The Department willis responsible for performing all the administrative and enforcement duties prescribed in Section 23(.HH). - (b.)
-Installer's statement of compliance: The Department willState must provide an HHE-238A form, HHE-238A, for the site evaluator to give to the homeowner, or the homeowner's agent, at the time of the site evaluation.
-The form will allow the installer, site evaluator or inspector, in the case of an engineered system or a multi-user system, to provide a written statement to the owner, or agent, that the system was installed in compliance with these Rulesthis rule and the conditions of the permit.
+Lack of LPI: If an LPI has not been appointed, the following procedure is followed: - a.
+Permit issuance: The Department will perform all administrative and enforcement duties prescribed in Section 3(H). - b.
+Installer's statement of compliance: The Department will provide an HHE-238A form for the site evaluator to give to the homeowner, or the homeowner's agent, at the time of the site evaluation.
+The form will allow the installer, site evaluator or inspector, in the case of an engineered system or a multi-user system, to provide a written statement to the owner, or agent, that the system was installed in compliance with this rule and the conditions of the permit.
 This form must then be sent to the Department.

-SECTION 45.
+SECTION 5.
 DESIGN CRITERIA